Kentucky floods kill at least 26, number to keep rising, governor says | Science-Environment

 At least 26 people, including children, have died in floods unleashed by torrential rains in eastern Kentucky, and more fatalities are predicted with authorities expecting to continue finding bodies for weeks, Governor Andy Beshear said on Sunday.
 "There is widespread damage with many families displaced and more rain expected throughout the next day," the governor wrote on Twitter on Sunday.

 "I know of several additional bodies, and we know it's going to grow," the governor told NBC News.
 "We are going to be finding bodies for weeks."
-Four children were confirmed dead as of Saturday and the governor told NBC News he feared that number would go up at least by two on Sunday.
+Four children were confirmed dead as of Saturday, and the governor told NBC News he feared that number would go up at least by two on Sunday.
+The governor said that bodies will keep turning up as responders reach more remote areas.

-There were over 13,000 reports of power outages in the state early on Sunday, according to PowerOutage.US.
+There were over 14,000 reports of power outages in the state on Sunday afternoon, according to PowerOutage.US.
 The damage from the storms could take years to repair, Beshear said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)